| Title: | Estimates OIPP and OIZTNB Regression Models |

 This function computes the expected response based on the fitted model.
 The computation

 differs depending on the distribution.
-For Poisson (OIPP)
+For Poisson (OIPP), predicted values are

 Calculates the predicted expected response for a model fitted using